 - Westinghouse Electric Company

 Although these companies were regulated many years ago, former workers, spouses, and adult children of people who worked around asbestos are still being diagnosed with asbestos-related illnesses at an alarming rate.
-In fact, experts speculate that the worst has yet to happen and that the rate of mesothelioma diagnoses will continue to rise.
+In fact, experts speculate that the worst has yet to happen and that the rate of mesothelioma will continue to rise.

 Because of the sheer amount of deaths and illnesses caused by asbestos, many of the aforementioned companies have set up asbestos trust funds to help compensate future victims.
 Other companies were sued for millions.
 In fact, in 2002 alone, over 700,000 plaintiffs filed asbestos lawsuits against more than 8,000 asbestos manufacturers.